Simulating plasma wave propagation on a superconducting quantum chip: Propagation of waves in the plasma

-In Figures~\ref{fig3}(b) and (c), the wave packet encounters a sharp jump in the plasma density, and an inhomogeneous plasma density profile, respectively.
-In both scenarios, most of the wave packet is reflected because $\textrm{max}\ \Egap = \Ehop$.
-The error-mitigated experimental data show good qualitative agreement with the noiseless numerical simulation, as shown by qualitative agreement in the traces of their centers-of-mass.
+In Figs.~\ref{fig3}(b) and (c), the wave packet encounters a sharp jump in the plasma density and an inhomogeneous plasma density profile, respectively.
+The maximum plasma barrier, $\Egap=\Ehop$, is larger than the wave packet's vacuum frequency, and it therefore corresponds to an overdense plasma.
+In both scenarios, most of the wave packet is reflected because the plasma is overdense.
+The error-mitigated experimental data show good qualitative agreement with the noiseless numerical simulation, as shown by the qualitative agreement in the traces of their centers of mass.

-State-of-the-art full-wave simulations use $O(10^6$-$10^8)$ spatial grid points on classical computers.
-While current qubit error rates limit us to simulations of plasma wave propagation on 9 qubits, which correspond to a spatial discretization on 9 grid points, smaller error rates that allow experiments on larger lattices are within reach in the near term.
-Fault-tolerant computers which would be needed for large scale quantum simulations are also rapidly advancing.
-With this motivation, in Fig.~\ref{fig:large}, we classically emulate the lattice model for a large system with 100 sites.
+State-of-the-art full-wave simulations use $\CO10^6$-$10^8)$ spatial grid points on classical computers.
+While current qubit error rates limit us to simulations of plasma wave propagation on nine qubits, which corresponds to a spatial discretization on nine grid points, smaller error rates that allow experiments on larger lattices are within reach in the near term.
+Fault-tolerant computers, which would be needed for large-scale quantum simulations, are also rapidly advancing.
+With this motivation, in Fig.~\ref{fig:large}, we present a classical emulation of the lattice model for a large system with 100 sites.
+The Hilbert-space size for simulating a single wave packet propagating in a plasma scales in proportion to the number of grid points $n$ and is therefore feasible to simulate classically.